kiennt9696/task-management-api/README.md

   - create tasks (super_create → task)
   - assign tasks (super_update → task)

-The problem now is as modeled as follows.
-There are basic permissions on resource Task:
+The problem now is modeled as follows.
+There are basic and advanced permissions on resource Task:

 | Permission | object     | action     | scope      |
 |------------|------------|------------|------------|